canonical/operator/README.md

 Every standard event in Juju may be observed that way, and you can also easily define your own events in your custom types.

+## mkcharmtree script

+This script can be found in the charm_tools directory.

 The `hooks/` directory will then contain symlinks to your `src/charm.py` entry point so that Juju can call it.
 You only need to set up the `hooks/install` link